Ad-i-thya/Data_Analysis_Portfolio/README.md

  ### Superstore Sales Analysis
 **CODE:** ['Superstore Sales Analysis'](https://github.com/Ad-i-thya/Ad-i-thya.github.io/blob/main/Data%20Analysis%20with%20Python/Superstore_Sales.ipynb)

 **DESCRIPTION:** For this project, retail dataset of a global superstore for 4 years was used.
-Taken from Kaggle, the dataset contains the sales data for US.s 584 entries &  columns.
-The project includes data loading, data preprocessing, exploratory data analysis, IMDB Score analysis, Genre wise analysis, year wise analysis, separate analysis for the year 2020 as it was the year with most releases.
+Taken from Kaggle, the dataset contains the sales data for US.The data was initially cleaned to remove duplicates & drop unwanted columns.
+Post this, yearwise analysis, region wise analysis, Product wise analysis & Category wise analysis were conducted.
+The same dataset was used to create a report in Power BI.

-**TOOLS USED:** Python, Pandas, Matplotlib
+**TOOLS USED:** Python, Pandas, Matplotlib, Seaborn

 **RESULTS/INSIGHTS:**<br> 1.
-Animated/Comedy/Adventure films had the highest avg.
-IMDB Score <br>
+Max. sales came from West region (31.4%) & yearwise max. sales was in 2018 <br>
-                      2. 'Documentary' had the highest as well as lowest IMDB Score<br>
+                      2. In all 4 years, California gave highest sales.<br>
-                      3. Almost 45% of films belonged to 'Documentary' genre<br>
+                      3. In 2018 (year with highest sales), the highest sales was in November (seasonal demand - Holiday season)<br>
-                      4. Highest number of films were released in English followed by Hindi<br>
+                      4. East region saw a gradual increase in sales from 2015 to 2018.
+All other regions experienced a drop in 2016<br>
-                      5. Year 2020 had the highest number of releases<br>
+                      5. Except in 2016, Tech product had highest sales in all other years<br>
-                      6. Thriller movies were found to have the highest avg. runtime<br>
+                      6. Within tech products, Phones were the most sold items<br>